 Can I access health insurance when outside the United States?

 Yes.
 When outside of the United States, you will likely be asked to pay for your medical care first and will then need to submit for reimbursement.
 Covered Expenses will likely be reimbursed on an Out-of-Network basis.
 When you submit claims for reimbursement, you will need to have the itemized bill(s) translated into English and include a letter informing the claims administrator that you are seeking reimbursement for charges previously paid.
 Please ensure that your name, ID number, address (to receive your reimbursement check), and your school’s name are on the bill.
 Please review additional information on the Gallagher Student Health website, including the 2021-2022 Brown University Frequently Asked Questions.

 Does my student health insurance cover COVID-19 testing?
 Does it also cover treatment?

 Any testing for and treatment of COVID-19 will continue to be covered in the same way that any serious illness would be covered.
 In addition, the insurer has waived some out-of-pocket costs for defined periods.
 Please see Brown’s Insurance Office website for additional information as it relates to COVID-19 coverage.
-As outlined in the insurer’s information, the following applies:

 Should you receive a bill for testing or treatment that you believe should be covered, please reach out to [email protected].
 For the most up-to-date information, please consult the UnitedHealthcare Student Resources webpage directly; including Student FAQs.